NathanCheshire/GravatarJavaClient/README.md

 ## Using with Gradle

-Make sure you have the following line in your `repositories` scope within your `build.gradle` (or `build.gradle.kts`).
+Add the following line in your `repositories` scope within your `build.gradle` (or `build.gradle.kts`).
-Jitpack recommends it be placed at the end of the repositories section.
+Jitpack recommends it be placed at the end of the repositories scope.

 `maven { url 'https://jitpack.io' }`

 Then add the following to your dependencies:
-`implementation 'com.github.nathancheshire:gravatarjavaclient:COMMIT_HASH_OR_RELEASE'`.
+`implementation 'com.github.nathancheshire:gravatarjavaclient:v2.0.0'`.

-The `COMMIT_HASH_OR_RELEASE` may be whatever commit hash or release you want to use; `v1.0.0` for example.
-Checkout the releases section for the most recent version.

 ## API Support